 You can easily distinguish between line values and bar values, so this chart is a quick way to visually compare data sets that have different value ranges, like project cost in the millions and project hours in the thousands.
 It's also good for visualizing categorical data, like revenue by project type.

 You might use a line and bar chart to:

 see how projects stack up against an average

 visualize seasonality in your data

 Area charts offer the time-tracking qualities of a line chart and toss in a dash of pie chart proportion measurement.
-Should the music store continue to carry string instruments?
-What percentage of sales do string instruments represent and how have they performed over time?
 An area chart like the one below can help you see the numbers clearly.

 Use a scatter chart to show correlations and relationships within your data.
 Scatter charts make it easy to visualize how one data set (the x axis) affects the resulting data set (the y axis).
 For example, you could use a scatter chart to show how project cost affects return on investment (ROI).